BluemediaGER/ldap2azure/README.md

 ### The "msGraph" section
 The "msGraph" section contains all information required to connect to the Microsoft Graph API.
 The application under which ldap2azure runs must be a daemon application and have the Microsoft Graph permission
 "Directory.ReadWrite.All" and "User.ReadWrite.All".
-More about creating a Microsoft Graph application can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-daemon-overview).
+More about the creation of a Microsoft Graph daemon application can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-daemon-app-registration).

 | Key | Description | Example Value |
 |:----|:------------|:--------------|